Loyalty marketing: Trading stamps

-Marketing Through Children
+Marketing through children

 Marketers of retail products used programs targeted at children to sell to their parents through the use of premiums.
 Kellogg's Corn Flakes had the first cereal premium with The Funny Jungleland Moving Pictures Book.
 The book was originally available as a prize that was given to the customer in the store with the purchase of two packages of the cereal.
 But in 1909, Kelloggs changed the book give-away to a premium mail-in offer for the cost of a dime.
 Over 2.5 million copies of the book were distributed in different editions over a period of 23 years.

-At the beginning of the Second World War, radio was a big player in the promotion and distribution of premiums, usually toys that were closely related to the radio program.
-There were many radio shows that offered premiums to their listeners, but Captain Midnight was one of the best known.
+At the beginning of the Second World War, radio played a dominant role in the promotion and distribution of premiums, usually toys that were closely related to the radio program.
+Many radio shows offered premiums to their listeners, but Captain Midnight was one of the best known.
 The early sponsor of Captain Midnight was Skelly Oil, and parents could get forms to mail-in for radio premiums at the gas stations.
 Later, Ovaltine became the sponsor of Captain Midnight, and it continued the premiums through advertising on the labels and foil tops of Ovaltine that could be collected to exchange for Captain Midnight premiums and offering membership to the "Secret Squadron".

 Boxtops

-In 1929, Betty Crocker issued coupons that could be used to redeem for premiums like free flatware.
+In 1929, Betty Crocker issued coupons that could be used to redeem premiums like free flatware.
 In 1937 the coupons were printed on the outside of packages, and later the Betty Crocker points program produced a popular reward catalog from which customers could pick rewards using their points.
 In 2006, it was announced that the Betty Crocker Catalog was going out of business and that all points needed to be redeemed by December 15, 2006.
 With it, one of the longest loyalty programs ended a 77-year tradition.